 In my “If You’re Happy and You Know It” post, I explained that knowing genuine happiness is to know God.
-Now comes the question, “who or what is God?”
+Now comes the question, God is…?
 Before I give the specifics on God, let’s first take a quick look at the history of God.

 According to historical scholars and researchers, Gods have been worshiped for over 5,000 years, and there is a good indication that human beings acknowledged higher powers before that.
 The earliest recorded worshipers were the Egyptians, who practiced rituals to worship their gods.
 These rituals became what we call religion, which the Oxford Dictionary defines as: “the belief in and worship of a superhuman power, especially a God or gods; a particular system of faith and worship; pursuit or interest to which someone ascribes supreme importance.”

 Joshua J. Mark states in his article, Religion in the Ancient World, “There is no culture in recorded human history that has not practiced some form of religion.”¹ This demonstrates people inherently know something greater than themselves exists and existed before them.
 But, there are those who need to see it to believe and doubt God’s existence.
 Philosophers have long argued their cases against and for God’s existence, but freewill gives us the ability to decide what we believe.
-For those of you who are interested, an especially good argument for the existence of God comes from St. Thomas Aquinas’s “Five Ways” or proofs, in his book, Summa Theologica.
+An especially good argument for the existence of God comes from St. Thomas Aquinas’s “Five Ways” or proofs, in his book, Summa Theologica.

-The belief that the gods had to be made happy through sacrifice in order to maintain a good life was a good track to be on for leading a fruitful life, but it is not what we know to be the way of our one true God – the God I am talking about.
-The God we know through Scripture, wants us to be happy.
-He’s the one who sacrificed for us.
-He serves us with grace and mercy and has given us directions for how to be happy.
+The belief that the gods had to be made happy through sacrifice in order to maintain a good life was a good track to be on for leading a fruitful life, but it is not what we know to be the way of our one true God – the Lord we know through Scripture who wants us to be happy.
+He’s the one who sacrificed for us and serves us with grace and mercy.
+He has given us directions for how to be happy.

 A good summary of who God is can be found in Scripture.
 According to The Amplified Bible, God is…